New Education Pavilion at Tryon Creek

 WHY?

-Organizational vision and community support are guided by these core principles: legacy, education, sustainability, and honor.
-Physically integrated into a modern and culturally grounded revitalized learning space.
+Our organizational vision and ongoing community support are guided by these core principles: legacy, education, sustainability, and honor.
+Each principle is integrated into this modern and culturally grounded learning and gathering space.

 HOW?